arnold2957/generate_music_based_emotion/README.md

 We just set a CNN network and train it on the data we get from step1.

-The aim is to know which music format is better - wav or converted midi.
+The aim is to know which music format is better - WAV or converted MIDI.

 Input shape is 50\*128.

 The architect is:
 Conv2D(64,3,relu) ->Conv2D(64,3,relu) ->maxpooling(2);

-then it split into two branch for valence and arousal.For each branch:
+then it split into two branch for valence and arousal.
+For each branch:

 Conv2D(64,3,relu) ->Conv2D(64,3,relu) ->maxpooling(2)->Conv2D(128,3,relu)->maxpooling(2)  ->dropout(0.25  dropped)  ->Conv2D(256,3,relu)  ->max-pooling(2) ->dropout(0.25) ->Conv2D(256,3,relu) ->maxpooling(2) ->dropout(0.25)->Conv2D(256,3,relu) ->maxpooling(1,3) ->dropout(0.25) ->flatten ->dense(256)->dropout(0.5) ->dense(256) ->dropout(0.5) ->dense(1)